evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 **Get the API token**.
 To send snapshots to Evidently Cloud, you need an access token.
 Click your username in the top right corner of the web app, select "personal token," and click "generate token."
 Copy and paste it into a temporary file as it won't be visible once you leave the page.

-Connect to the Evidently Cloud workspace:
+To connect to the Evidently Cloud workspace, run:

 ```python
 ws = CloudWorkspace(